<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Handling Market Volatility with Confidence

-Some personnel of Fortune 500 may view investing in 2019 as relatively simple.
-The Standard & Poor's 500 Index (S&P) returned nearly 28% over the course of the year, with only minor fluctuations.
+Some personnel of Fortune 500 may view investing in 2026 as relatively simple.
+The Standard & Poor's 500 Index (S&P) returned over 23% over the course of the year, with only minor fluctuations.
 Today, however, Fortune 500 confronts a drastically altered marketplace.
-From the global spread of COVID-19 and its potential wide-reaching economic impact to a historically low Treasury note and plummeting oil demand, the news seems to be filled with increasing uncertainty on a daily basis, resulting in a 13% drop in the S&P year-to-date, substantially wiping out gains from the previous 12 months.
+From shifting trade policies and geopolitical tensions to persistent inflation concerns and rising interest rates, the news seems to be filled with increasing uncertainty on a daily basis, creating headwinds that can substantially erode recent gains.

 Recent studies have shown that market volatility can have a significant impact on retirement savings for those nearing retirement age.
 According to a report by the National Bureau of Economic Research published in August 2021, individuals who retire during periods of high market volatility are at a greater risk of running out of money in retirement.
 This highlights the importance of having a well-diversified retirement portfolio that can weather market ups and downs.
 This article will explain how Fortune 500 executives can confidently navigate market volatility.